datadrivenconstruction/ImportExcelToRevit/README.md

 ## Installation

+If you already have a previous version of the plugin installed, you must first remove it.
 To install for Revit 20XX run `\DdcImportExcel\DdcImportExcel.Installer\output\DdcImportExcel-<version>-Revit20XX.msi`.
 Then restart all Revit instances if some were running.

 ## Usage